blind-insight/demo-datasets/README.md

 ## Scripts

-[!NOTE] You need to have the `faker` and `pytz` Python packages installed to use the `generate` script.
+[!NOTE] You need to have the `faker`, `faker-datasets` and `pytz` Python packages installed to use the `generate` script.
 They are not required to use the `blind` CLI.
 You may install the script dependencies with:

 ```bash
 pip install -r requirements.txt